Lab WU Grader

 The Student and Scientific Method

-Critical Detachment: In the case of the lab report, most of the criteria seems to align with basic writing skills and the thought processes behind writing.
+Critical Detachment: In the case of the lab report, most of the criteria seem to align with basic writing skills and the thought processes behind writing.
 The lab report is a unique type of report and students should go about the lab and the report with careful attention to detail and maintain a critical detachment.

 Proving Themselves Right: Students who set out to willfully prove themselves right, thus ignoring or skewing data that does not prove them right, ought to be corrected immediately.
 Ignoring or skewing data does not produce actual scientific results.
 Students must adhere to the scientific method.